nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Edits the person at the specified INDEX.
 The index refers to the index number shown in the displayed person list.
 The index must be a positive integer 1, 2, 3, …​
 * At least one of the optional fields must be provided, otherwise you would not be updating anything.
 * Existing values will be updated to the input values.
+*  None of the provided optional fields may be of the same value as the original value
 * When editing tags, all existing tags of the person will be removed and completely replaced with the new tags.
 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.
 * To edit what tasks a person is assigned to, instead of editing the person, edit the relevant task.
 The edit will be reflected in the person list after you edit the task.
 There is no way to edit a task using the edit person command.